pirocorp/JS-Back-End/README.md

 [The power of Async Hooks in Node.js](https://medium.com/nmc-techblog/the-power-of-async-hooks-in-node-js-8a2a84238acb)

-Example usage of async hooks
+Example usage of Execution Context
 ```js
 const express = require('express');
 const ah = require('./hooks');